-Figure 1 A sample MapReduce execution flow showing information transferred from Map to Reduce tasks with only that from M2 showing the transfer to reduce tasks r1 and r2 in reduce slots R1 and R2.
-Shown are three map tasks in each of three Map slots M1 M2 M3.
+Figure 1.
+A sample MapReduce execution flow showing information transferred from Map to Reduce tasks with only those from M2 showing the transfer to reduce tasks r1 and r2 in reduce slots R1 and R2.
+Shown are three map tasks in each of three Map slots M1, M2, & M3.

-Reduce tasks fetch the data from the Map nodes and performs an external-merge sort on it.
+Reduce tasks fetch the data from the Map nodes and perform an external-merge sort on it.
 This starts as soon as the first map task completes the execution.
-Reduce task starts the reduce function processing after all the Map tasks are finished and after all the intermediate data is shuffled and sorted.
+Reduce task starts the reduce function processing after all the Map tasks are finished once all the intermediate data is shuffled and sorted.